top of page

 The yellow book

-It is a yellow colored booklet (hence the name popularized by its holders) issued by the immigration police to all migrants once their asylum application has been registered.
+It is a yellow coloured booklet (hence the name popularised by its holders) issued by the immigration police to all migrants once their asylum application has been registered.
 The migrant inherits this document which enables him or her to stay legally in the country while awaiting the outcome of the application.
 If the application is rejected, the migrant has the right to appeal against the decision of the International Protection Agency (IPA), which is responsible for ruling on asylum applications.
-The applicant has 15 days to lodge an appeal with the International Protection Appeals Tribunal.
-If the appeal upholds the rejection of the asylum application, the applicant is notified by post of the Appeals Tribunal's decision.

 Their Yellow Book ceases to be valid and is no longer renewed.
 The migrant may later receive an injunction to leave the territory of the European Union, and may be arrested and detained for repatriation.
+During this administrative procedure, the asylum seeker is protected by the Yellow Book.

 According to legislation regulating asylum applications, the procedural duration should not last more than 12 months, but things never work out that way.